concordance-co/quote/README.md

 # Concordance

-> [!WARNING]
-> This is considered alpha software.
-There will be bugs and potential security issues.

 Concordance is an open-source inference stack that lets you **observe, modify, and control LLM generation in real-time**.
 It provides:

 - **Quote Engine** — An inference server with a programmable mod system for token-level intervention